 Encryption is a famous and reliable approach to protect the content of PDF documents.
 When a document is encrypted, its contents become unreadable, and only authorized users can decrypt the document to obtain access to the contents.
 When you protect documents with a password, people who enter the correct password can access the file or folder.
 A stronger security method is encryption, with common types being 128-bit key or 256-bit AES encryption.
 Please note that Encryption turns document content into unreadable ciphertext.
 To decrypt the document, authorized users need a key, which is typically a password or a digital certificate.
+In this article, we are going to discuss the details on how to Encrypt and Decrypt PDF files using Java cloud SDK.

 In this blog, we are going to discuss the steps and details pertinent to encryption and decryption of PDF documents using Java REST API.